-- No student shall be absent more than nine times in any one semester without proper documentation (see documented absence). - 2.
-Any student who has more than nine absences (without proper documentation) may not receive a passing grade in the appropriate subjects or grade level for that semester. - 3.
-If a student has an unexcused absence, the student will receive a zero for all work missed.
+- No student shall be absent more than nine (9) times in any one semester without proper documentation (see Documented Absence.) - Any student who has more than nine (9) absences (without proper documentation) may not receive a passing grade in the appropriate subjects or grade level for that semester. - If a student has an unexcused absence, the student will receive a zero for all work missed.
 The student is still expected to make up the work.
-Also, the student should expect disciplinary action. - 4.
-When the student has accumulated five, seven, and ten undocumented absences, the school will notify the parents as soon as possible that the student is in danger of failure.
+Also, the student should expect disciplinary action. - In the event a student has exceeded the allowable number of absences, the following is the appeal process that will be utilized: a written request must be made by the parent/guardian within 10 days of receipt of the appeal letter.
+An appeal committee will consider extenuating circumstances on an individual basis.